 How We Helped

 After returning to the UK, the holidaymaker contacted our Holiday Claims Solicitors for free legal advice, as she wanted to make a claim for compensation against tour operator Thomas Cook.
-Her case was taken on by Associate Solicitor Paul Stevens and his team, who articulated a holiday sickness claim based on her observations of hygiene practices at the Voyage Belek Hotel.
+Her case was taken on by Associate Legal Executive Paul Stevens and his team, who articulated a holiday sickness claim based on her observations of hygiene practices at the Voyage Belek Hotel.